 The

-biggest message we can hopefully convey to all our customers is one of
+biggest message we can hopefully convey to all our customers

-conservation as is possible in the home.
-If you are contemplating a
+practice as much conservation as is possible in the home.

-solar system, bear in mind that every dollar spent on decreasing your
+every dollar spent on decreasing your consumption will save

-match that consumption.
+consumption.

-Renewable Energy is
+Renewable Energy is our

-that will pay half the system costs.
+rebates available that will pay half the system costs.
 See

 Grid-Tie PV Systems